-Tuition: \$759.00Length of time (1 hrs per day, 5 days per wk): 6 wksLecture3.0Lab0.0
+Length of time (1 hrs per day, , 5 days per wk): 6 wks

+Lecture 3.0

+Lab 0.0

-Lao 0.0 Ext 0.0
+Ext 0.0

 This course provides basic concepts of leadership and the essential skills required to become an effective leader/manager.
 The student will be provided the opportunity for personal development through exercises in communication and leadership effectiveness.
 Other major topics include leadership styles, managing commitments, conflict resolution, emotional intelligence, team dynamics and business ethics.
 Objectives of the course are to understand leadership, know your own style and have a plan for developing your leadership.